OPNsense vs pfSense in 2026: Honest, Side-by-Side Comparison

 | Suricata IDS/IPS | OPNsense (better integrated, easier ruleset management) |

-| WireGuard | OPNsense (native since 22.x; pfSense had a rocky rollout) |
+| WireGuard | OPNsense (long-standing plugin support; built into the base system since 24.1; pfSense had a rocky rollout) |

 | Hardware partner ecosystem | pfSense (Netgate appliances are first-class) |